PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

     **Note:** You must have **Secure device access** and **Workflow management** features activated in the account needs to have.
 You can [open a request](https://portal.mbedcloud.com/contact) to have these features enabled.
 You also need **Administrator** privileges in the account to create access policies and jobs.

-- An [ST DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/) device on which you install the [workflows-with-secure-device-access-client application](https://github.com/armPelionEdge/workflows-with-secure-device-access-client/blob/master/README.md).
+- An [ST DISCO-L475VG-IOT01A](https://os.mbed.com/platforms/ST-Discovery-L475E-IOT01A/) device on which you [install the workflows-with-secure-device-access-client application](https://github.com/armPelionEdge/alphatronics-docs/blob/master/workflows-with-secure-device-access-client.md).

     An IoT device on which you will securely execute the workflows.

-- An android device on which you install the [PDM mobile application](https://github.com/armPelionEdge/peliondevicemanagement-android) (Android only).
+- An Android device on which you install the PDM mobile application.

-    A moderator between Device Management and remote IoT device.
-The PDM mobile application synchronizes workflows when connected to Device Management and executes jobs over BLE when in the vicinity of IoT devices.
+    The PDM mobile application moderates between Device Management and remote IoT device.
+You use the application to synchronize workflows when connected to Device Management and to execute jobs over BLE in the vicinity of IoT devices.

 ### Step-by-step guide